jghaanstra/com.xiaomi-miio/APPSTORE.md

 ## Warning
 For Homey to be able to communicate with these devices a unique device token needs to be obtained.
 Most of the miIO devices hide their token and some technical skills are needed for retrieving these tokens.
 If your are not to tech-savvy this app might not be of any use to you.
 That being said, below is explained on how to obtain your token.

+## Supported devices
+Below is a list of currently supported devices and devices that might be supported in the future if there is demand for this.
+Post a comment in the app store if you would like to see support for a specific device.
+* Yeelight Bulbs Wi-Fi, both color and white (partially supported, no hue and saturation and tested)
+* Robot Vacuum Cleaner (tested)
+* Air Purifiers 2 and Pro (untested)
+* Humidifier (untested)
+* NOT SUPPORTED: Yeelight Desk Lamp, Yeelight LED Strip, Yeelight Ceiling Lamp
+* NOT SUPPORTED: Smart Socket Plug and Power Strips
+* NOT SUPPORTED: Lunar Smart Sleep Sensor
+* NOT SUPPORTED: Air Quality Monitor (PM2.5)

 ## Obtaining tokens
 To make communication between Homey and Mi Home devices possible you will need to retrieve the unique device token.
 There are currently two ways of doing this.